Dr Oliver Davis

 I contribute to final-year French language teaching and assessment.

-This means I have oversight in the School of arrangements for supporting student wellbeing (pastoral care), in particular personal tutoring.
-As Senior Tutor I endeavour to promote the academic wellbeing of all our students, individually and collectively.
+I am currently Director for Student Wellbeing in the School of Modern Languages and Cultures, and Senior Tutor for French Studies.
+This means I have oversight of arrangements for supporting student wellbeing ('pastoral care'), in particular personal tutoring.
+I endeavour to promote the academic wellbeing of all our students, individually and collectively.
 Any student based in the School of Modern Languages and Cultures is encouraged to approach me, in confidence, in addition to their Personal Tutor, for support when facing difficulties with their studies.
-I have regular weekly 'office hours' in normal teaching weeks (please see below), during which any student based in the School is welcome to drop in for a chat.
+I have regular weekly 'office hours' in normal teaching weeks (listed on this page), during which any student based in the School is welcome to drop in for a chat.
 Subject to my teaching, research and administrative commitments I am also happy to arrange to see students at other times.

 Journal special issues